-My mother’s parents owned such an establishment called the Nation Station and actually lived in its confines.
-When you entered the front door, you encountered a white-washed wooden counter and a cash register; behind the counter a sheet-like curtain separated a space where tires were stacked, and beyond that was a door leading to three rooms, a hallway with steps, a “living room,” and a kitchen.
+Where Highway 78 splits into West 5th North Street and Richardson Avenue, my mother’s parents owned such an establishment called the Nation Station and actually lived within its confines.
+When you entered the front door, you encountered a white-washed wooden counter and a cash register where my grandmother Hazel Hunt Blanton sat perched on a stool.
+Behind the counter a sheet-like curtain separated a space where tires were stacked, and beyond that was a door leading to three rooms, a hallway with steps, a “living room,” and a kitchen.

 Those steps led steeply up to the bedroom — I only remember one – a cavernous barn-like space with a sink that stood out in the open.
-There my ornery Scots-Irish grandfather, a bantam rooster of a man, as ruddy as a crake, would apply frothy cream with a brush and shave himself with a straight razor that he would snap shut with authority when the ritual was over.
+There my Scots-Irish grandfather Kistler, a bantam rooster of a man, ruddy as a crake, would apply frothy cream with a brush and shave himself with a straight razor that he would snap shut with authority when the ritual was over.

-The sleeping arrangements were peculiar — a less decorous narrator might call them perverted.
+The sleeping arrangements were peculiar — a less decorous narrator might use a stronger word.
 I don’t remember where my grandfather slept.
 My grandmother slept with my aunt Virginia, who was only six years older than me.* A ratlike (redundant?)
 Chihuahua named Perfidia also shared the mother-and-daughter’s bed.
 Why they would name a dog the Spanish word for “faithlessness” is beyond me.
 “Here, faithlessness!
 Come faithlessness!”

 I do know why “Fiddy” slept in the bed with them, however.
-It was for medical purposes: Chihuahuas were supposed to be good for asthma, which periodically plagued my grandmother, sometimes resulting in stays at brown-bricked, one-story Dorchester County Hospital.
-I can see her now, encased in an “oxygen curtain,” gasping for breath.
+It was for medical purposes: Chihuahuas were supposed to be good for asthma, which periodically plagued my grandmother, sometimes resulting in stays at brown-bricked Dorchester County Hospital.
+I can see her now, encased in an “oxygen curtain,” wheezing, gasping for breath.

 In addition to Perfidia, my aunt kept two parakeets whose whistling provided a sonic counterpoint to Fiddy’s high-pitched yelping.
 They resided in a cage near one of the windows and spent the long, long, days of my fifth year pecking at bells and suet (and, of course, defecating).

 One day, when Virginia got home from school, she discovered to her horror that both of the birds were drenched and behaving oddly.
 She went into a frenzy — and for good reason.
-My toddler brother David had right before her arrival given them a “bath” with a Black Flag insecticide sprayer.
-Of course, Virginia directed her inchoate rage at David rather than her bedmate mother who had left the poison within a toddler’s reach.
+My toddler brother David had given them a “bath” with a Black Flag insecticide sprayer.
+Of course, Virginia directed her inchoate rage at David rather than my grandmother who had left the poison within a toddler’s reach.

 So I stood around and watched the birds have spasms amid the Euripidean howls from Hecuba Virginia.
 There was nothing anyone could do.
 How much does a parakeet weigh?
 What antidote was there?
 Eventually, the spasms ceased.
 The soon-to-be uncolorful birds lay still on the newspaper lining the bottom of their cage.

 No doubt the Station sold cigars because Virginia had used a cigar box for the birds’ coffin.
-Behind the Station (whose front yard was a slab of triangular concrete narrowing to the intersection of two highways) was a small area with one fairly substantial tree.
+Behind the Station (whose “front yard” was a slab of triangular concrete narrowing to the intersection of the two highways) was a small area with one fairly substantial tree.
 Beneath it Virginia dug a hole and buried the gauze-wrapped birds side-by-side like Abelard and Heloise.
 Dirt thumped upon the lid of the cigar box, Virginia said a few words, and a marker was erected.